 Planting time determines bloom time, so instead of planting all of your gladiolus corms at once, purchase enough so you can plant a handful every week from spring through early-summer.
-It typically takes 10 to 12 weeks from planting to flowering.
-Your last planting can be about 12 weeks before the first frost date in your growing zone.
+It typically takes 10 to 12 weeks from planting to flowering, so your last planting can be about 12 weeks before the first frost date in your growing zone.

 When you plant a gladiolus corm, it already contains everything needed to produce a 3 to 4 foot flower spike with up to 20 fist-size florets.
-Just tuck the corms into the ground and you will have flowers about 90 days later.
 Gladiolus blossoms open one by one from the bottom up, so each stem provides up to two weeks of colorful blooms.

 When the flowers on a gladiolus spike start to open, the stem may get top-heavy and start to lean.
 For a quick fix, use slender bamboo canes to prop them up.
 Just slip a cane beside any stems that aren’t standing straight and use twine to secure the stem.
 To support an entire bed of gladiolus, put stakes or canes on the corners and sides of the bed and corral the stems with twine.

-Gladiolas are winter hardy in zones 7-10, so in these warm climates the corms can be left right in the ground.
+Gladiolus bulbs are winter hardy in zones 7-10, so in these areas the corms may be left right in the ground.
 In colder zones, the corms need to be dug up in the fall and stored indoors for replanting the following spring.
 Another option is to treat gladiolas as annuals.
-Simply pull out the plants at the end of the season and plant fresh bulbs each spring..
+Simply pull out the plants at the end of the season and plant fresh bulbs each spring.

 If you want to save the corms from one year to the next, here's what to do.
 During the growing season, fertilize the plants and keep the area weeded.
 When the plants have finished blooming, cut off the flower stalks and allow the leaves to continue growing.